securefederatedai/openfl/openfl-gramine/MANUAL.md

 ```

 7. **Prepare certificates**
 Certificates exchange is a big separate topic.
-To run an experiment following OpenFL Aggregator-based workflow, a user must follow the established procedure, please refer to [the docs](https://openfl.readthedocs.io/en/latest/running_the_federation.html#bare-metal-approach).
+To run an experiment following OpenFL Task Runner API, a user must follow the established procedure, please refer to [the docs](https://openfl.readthedocs.io/en/latest/about/features_index/taskrunner.html#bare-metal-approach).
 Following the above-mentioned procedure, running machines will acquire certificates.
 Moreover, as the result of this procedure, the aggregator machine will also obtain a `cols.yaml` file (required to start an experiment) with registered collaborators' names, and the collaborator machines will obtain `data.yaml` files.

 We recommend replicating the OpenFL workspace folder structure on all the machines and following the usual certifying procedure.
 Finally, on the aggregator node you should have the following folder structure: